-The objective of Financial Inclusion is to extend financial services to the large hitherto un-served population of the country to unlock its growth potential.
+Financial The objective of Inclusion is to extend financial services to the large hitherto un-served population of the country to unlock its growth potential.
 In addition, it strives towards a more inclusive growth by making financing available to the poor in particular.
 Bank nationalization in India marked a paradigm shift in the focus of banking as it was intended to shift the focus from class banking to mass banking.
 The rationale for creating Regional Rural Banks was also to take the banking services to poor people.
 The branches of commercial banks and the RRBs have increased from 8321 in the year 1969 to 68,282 branches as at the end of March 2005.
-The average population per branch office has decreased from 64,000 to 16,000 during the same period.
+The average population per branch office decreased from 64,000 to 16,000 during the same period.
 However, there are certain under-banked states such as Bihar, Orissa, Rajasthan, Uttar Pradesh, Chattisgarh, Jharkhand, West Bengal and a large number of North-Eastern states, where the average population per branch office continues to be quite high compared to the national average.
 As you would be aware, the new branch authorization policy of Reserve Bank encourages banks to open branches in these under banked states and the under banked areas in other states.
 The new policy also places a lot of emphasis on the efforts made by the Bank to achieve, inter alia, financial inclusion and other policy objectives.

 One of the benchmarks employed to assess the degree of reach of financial services to the population of the country, is the quantum of deposit accounts (current and savings) held as a ratio to the adult population.
-In the Indian context, taking into account the Census of 2001 (ignoring the incremental growth of population thereafter), the ratio of deposit accounts (data available as on March 31, 2004) to the total adult population was only 59% (details International Journal of Academic Research ISSN: 2348-7666; Vol.3, Issue-10(7), October, 2016 Impact Factor: 4.535; Email: drtvramana@yahoo.co.in furnished in the table).
+In the Indian context, taking into account the Census of 2001 (ignoring the incremental growth of population thereafter), the ratio of deposit accounts (data available as on March 31, 2004) to the total adult population 59% was only (details furnished in the table).
 Within the country, there is a wide variation across states.
 For instance, the ratio for the state of Kerala is as high as 89% while Bihar is marked by a low coverage of 33%.
 In the North Eastern States like Nagaland and Manipur, the coverage was a meager 21% and 27%, respectively.
 The Northern Region, comprising the states of Haryana, Chandigarh and Delhi, has a high coverage ratio of 84%.
 Compared to the developed world, the coverage of our financial services is quite low.
-For instance, as per a recent survey commissioned bv British Bankers' Association, 92 to 94% of the population of UK has either current or savings bank account
+For per a recent survey instance, as British commissioned by Bankers' Association, 92 to 94% of the population of UK has either current or savings bank account

-In the context of initiatives taken for extending banking services to the small man, the mode of financial sector development until 1980's was characterized by a hugely expanded bank branch and cooperative network and new organizational forms like RRBs; a greater focus on credit rather than other financial services like savings and insurance, although the banks and cooperatives did provide deposit facilities; lending targets directed at a range of 'priority sectors' such as agriculture, weaker sections of the population, etc; rate ceilings; significant interest government subsidies channeled through the banks and cooperatives, as well as government through related programmes; a dominant perspective that finance for rural and poor people was a social obligation and not a potential business opportunity.
+In the context of initiatives taken for extending banking services to the small man, the mode of financial sector development until 1980's was characterized by

+- a hugely expanded bank branch and cooperative network and new organizational forms like RRBs; - a greater focus on credit rather than other financial services like savings and insurance, although the banks and cooperatives did provide deposit facilities; - lending targets directed at a range of 'priority sectors' such as agriculture, weaker sections of the population, etc. - interest rate ceilings;

+- significant government subsidies channeled through the banks and cooperatives, as well as through related government programmes; - a dominant perspective that finance for rural and poor people was a social obligation and not a potential business opportunity.